koculu/Topaz/README.md

 ![img](https://raw.githubusercontent.com/koculu/Topaz/main/src/Topaz/docs/Topaz/images/logo1.png)

 # Topaz
-Multithreaded Javascript Engine for .NET
+Topaz is a high-performance, multithreaded JavaScript engine for the .NET platform.
+It is designed to overcome the limitations of existing JavaScript engines by providing robust multithreading support and syntax-level options that simplify script language usage.
+With Topaz, you can seamlessly execute JavaScript scripts on the server-side with blazing speed and harness the full power of the .NET runtime.

 [![Downloads](https://img.shields.io/nuget/dt/Topaz)](https://www.nuget.org/packages/Topaz/)

-## Why another Javascript Engine?
+# Why another Javascript Engine?

-1. Existing Javascript Engines run scripts in single-thread.
-That is acceptable for desktop environments but not pleasing for server-side execution.
-Topaz does not restrict multi-thread usage.

-2. Syntax level options which simplify script language is necessary to ease scripting support of many products.
-With Topaz, you can turn off 'undefined', control asignment scope of variables and disable null reference exceptions without breaking the flow and much more.

-3. The scripting engine should be lock free.

-4. It must be blazingly fast in both execution and load.

-## What kind of engine Topaz is?
+While existing JavaScript engines adequately handle script execution in single-threaded desktop environments, they often fall short when it comes to server-side execution.
+Topaz addresses this limitation by allowing for concurrent multithreaded usage, enabling efficient execution of JavaScript code in server applications.

+To gain a deeper understanding of the capabilities and versatility of Topaz, I encourage you to check out the [TopazView](https://github.com/koculu/TopazView) project.

+# Syntax-Level Options

+Topaz offers syntax-level options that streamline the scripting support for various products.
+These options provide flexibility in managing variables, such as controlling assignment scope and disabling null reference exceptions, without disrupting the script's flow.
+By incorporating these options, Topaz ensures a more intuitive and convenient scripting experience.

+# Lock-Free Scripting Engine

+One of the key goals of Topaz is to provide a lock-free scripting engine.
+By minimizing locking mechanisms, Topaz optimizes performance and eliminates potential bottlenecks, resulting in faster and more efficient script execution.
+This design choice makes Topaz an ideal choice for high-performance server applications that require concurrent execution of JavaScript code.

+# How Does Topaz Work?

-Topaz does not convert Javascript code into machine code directly.
-It parses abstract syntax tree and executes instructions in the .NET runtime.
+Unlike traditional JavaScript engines like V8, which convert JavaScript code directly into machine code, Topaz takes a different approach.
+It parses the abstract syntax tree of the JavaScript code and executes instructions within the .NET runtime environment.
+By leveraging the power of the .NET runtime, Topaz achieves a seamless integration between JavaScript and .NET, enabling JavaScript variables to be treated as native .NET types.

-The Javascript engines like v8 convert Javascript into machine code.
-There are v8 wrappers like [ClearScript](https://github.com/microsoft/ClearScript) to make use of v8 functionality in the .NET runtime.

-However, that process requires marshaling and locking and also requires a lot of resources.
-In server-side applications using such an engine does not perform well.

-Topaz will not be a JS engine that supports entire Javascript runtime features, but it will be a lightweight script interpreter which provides the full power of .NET runtime into Javascript language.
+While Topaz may not support the entire spectrum of JavaScript runtime features, it serves as a lightweight script interpreter that harnesses the full capabilities of the .NET runtime.
+This approach ensures compatibility with existing .NET libraries and provides access to the vast ecosystem of tools and functionalities available in the .NET ecosystem.

-Topaz Runtime is actually the .NET runtime, therefore every variable written in the script is a .NET type. if you write `const a = 3.0` the `a` variable's type will be double and so on.

-## What will be supported in Topaz?

-Topaz will support everything that will make benefits.

-For example, Javascript Array is very useful for data operations and it is fully implemented and available.

-The latest Javascript Language features are mostly implemented.

-For now, there is no class support, because it is not intended to write big applications using Topaz.
-In the future, we might add class support.
+# Key Features
+* Multithreaded JavaScript execution for enhanced performance in server-side applications.
+* Syntax-level options that simplify script language usage, providing greater flexibility and control.
+* Lock-free scripting engine for optimal performance in concurrent execution scenarios.
+* Seamless integration with the .NET runtime, allowing JavaScript variables to be treated as native .NET types.

+# Getting Started
+Getting started with Topaz is quick and easy.
+Simply install the Topaz NuGet package and start leveraging the power of the multithreaded JavaScript engine for your .NET projects.

+Join our vibrant community of developers and contribute to the project's growth by reporting issues, suggesting improvements, or submitting pull requests.

+# License
+Topaz is released under the MIT License.
+Feel free to use, modify, and distribute the project according to the terms of the license.

-## How is the performance of Topaz?
+# The performance of Topaz

-Overall Topaz's performance is better than Clearscript and Jint's.
-However, there might be different scenarios in which some slower engines can perform better.
+Topaz is designed to deliver excellent performance in JavaScript execution, surpassing that of other engines such as ClearScript and Jint.
+While we have focused on optimizing Topaz for a wide range of scenarios, it's worth noting that performance can vary based on specific use cases.

 ### Environment:
 ```